 The subject property is bounded by Division Street to the west and John Street to the east, north of University Avenue East.
 The property is comprised of one parcel, municipally known as 420 Division Street, in the Town of Cobourg.
 The property has approximately 38.12 metres of frontage along Division Street and 40.29 metres of frontage along John Street, with a site area of approximately 0.94 acres (0.28 hectares).
-There are two access points to the site, one located along Division Street and the other located on John Street.
+There are two access points to the site, one located along Division Street.